jyellick/obc-docs/protocol-spec.md

 **Chaincode** is an application-level code (a.k.a smart contract) stored on the ledger part of a transaction.
 Chaincode runs transactions that may modify the world state

-**Validating Node** A computer on blockchain network responsible for running consensus and maintaining the ledger (node and peer are synonymously in this document)
+**Validating Peer** A computer node on OBC network responsible for running consensus, validating transactions, and maintaining the ledger.

-**Non-validating Node** A computer node functions as a proxy connecting transactors to the validating node.
-Non-validating node provides event stream and hosts REST API service
+**Non-validating Peer** A computer node on OBC network functions as a proxy connecting transactors to the neighboring validating peers.
+Non-validating peer doesn't execute transactions but does verify transactions.
+It also hosts event stream and REST API service

 **Permissioned Ledger** Each entity or node on the blockchain network is required to be a member of the network.
 Anonymous nodes are not allowed to connect